 Nonalcoholic steatohepatitis (NASH)

 HCC develops commonly, but not exclusively, in a setting of liver cell injury, which leads to inflammation, hepatocyte regeneration, liver matrix remodeling, fibrosis, and ultimately cirrhosis.
 The major etiologies of liver cirrhosis are diverse and include chronic hepatitis B (HBV) and C (HCV), alcohol consumption, certain medications or toxic exposures, and genetic metabolic diseases.
 More than 80% of HCC occurs in HBV-infected populations worldwide.
 The geographic distribution of HCC correlates with the prevalence of HBV.
 HCC incidence is greatest in Eastern Asia and sub-Saharan Africa, which correlates with the highest rates of chronic HBV infection in these areas.
 It is estimated that the incidence of cirrhosis is approximately 25–50% in HBV infection and HBV infection may increase the risk of HCC development up to 100-fold.

 HCV infection has been increasingly recognized as another serious risk factor for HCC, particularly in Western Europe and the United States.
 It is estimated that approximately 3.9 million people in the United States and 100 million people worldwide are infected with HCV.
 Approximately 70–80% HCV-infected patients will develop chronic HCV infection and 15–20% will eventually develop cirrhosis.
 Once cirrhosis develops, HCC will develop at a rate of 1–4% per year with 5–10% of all patients with chronic HCV infection developing HCC eventually.

-Among other risks, alcohol-induced cirrhosis is an established risk for ...
+Among other risks, alcohol-induced cirrhosis is an established ...